appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 ## Prerequisites
 * Amazon Web Services (AWS) account.
 If you don't have one, [Create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 * An Amazon EC2 key pair.
 If you don't have one, [Generate an SSH Key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 * An Amazon Security group with ports 80, 443, and 22 accessible.
-If you don't have one, [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group), and ensure that you [add an inbound rule to a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) to enable port access.
+If you don't have one, [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group)
+*[Add an inbound rule to the security group you created above](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) to enable port access.
 * Switch to the [Classic Amazon Web Console](https://console.aws.amazon.com/ecs/).
+* Ensure that you're in the same region where you have added the security group and SSH key pair.

 ## Install Appsmith
 To deploy Appsmith on the Amazon ECS cluster that has a single node, you need to complete the below essential steps: